Think of it as quality control for your audio plugin. It loads your plugin as a DAW would, runs myriad tests against it, and reports any problems.

 - Run pluginval from your IDE with a debugger

-- Make sure “Validate in process” is checked so that the debugger can “see through” to your code from pluginval.
-(If you are on the command line, specify
+Make sure “Validate in process” is checked so that the debugger can “see through” to your code from pluginval(No longer needed in pluginval 1.0 and higher)

 - Place breakpoints in pluginval itself.
 For example, search the source for